 Infrared vs camera-based facial recognition: Which is better?

 There’s no contest here: IR-based facial recognition is far more secure.
 And if you do decide to use camera-based facial recognition anyway, keep in mind that most device manufacturers won’t let you use it for more sensitive applications.

 On Android, for example, the Google Mobile Services certification program mandates minimum security thresholds for various biometric authentication methods.
-Less secure unlock mechanisms, like camera-based face unlock, are classified as a “convenience.”
-Simply put, you cannot use it for authentication in sensitive apps like Google Pay and some banking apps.
+You’ll find that less secure unlock mechanisms like camera-based face unlock are classified as a “convenience.”
+Simply put, you cannot use them for authentication in sensitive apps like Google Pay and some banking apps.